eclipse-tractusx/tutorial-resources/mxd/docs/File Transfer S3 to Azure.md

 - [File Transfer: Azure Blob Storage to Azure Blob Storage](./File Transfer Azure to Azure.md)

 This tutorial is similar to existing tutorial [File Transfer: Amazon S3 to Amazon S3](./File Transfer S3 to S3.md).
-Only difference is in the initiate transfer process.
+The only difference is in the initiate transfer process.
 So please follow existing tutorial to initiate negotiation.

 ## 3. Initiate Transfer
-While initiating transfer, we need to provide a data destination, so in this case we will be providing an Azure Blob Storage destination.
+When initiating the transfer, we need to provide a data destination, so in this case we will be providing an Azure Blob Storage destination.
 ```shell
 curl --location 'http://localhost/bob/management/v2/transferprocesses' \
 --header 'Content-Type: application/json' \